SAP/luigi/docs/luigi-client-api.md

 ### addContextUpdateListener

-Adds a listener that will react once Luigi context is updated.
+Registers a listener that is called upon any navigation change, and calls the contextUpdatedFn with a new context object.

 #### Parameters